 \subsection{A quantum speedup}

-In essence, to solve decisional $\LIN{k}{q}$, the Kikuchi method performs estimation of the spectral norm of a sparse Hermitian matrix in a space of dimension $N = \binom{n}{l}q^l$.
+In essence, to distinguish a random $\LIN{k}{R}$ instance from a planted one, the Kikuchi method performs estimation of the spectral norm of a sparse Hermitian matrix in a space of dimension $N = \binom{n}{l}(\abs{R}-1)^l$.
 For any known classical method, such as the power iteration, eigenvalue estimation requires matrix multiplications, so it is unlikely for the time complexity to go below $\widetilde{\Omega}(N)$.

 However, with quantum algorithmic techniques, we can do better.
-We can use the same idea as given by Schmidhuber et. al. in \cite{quartic_speedup} for $q=2$: Using a \emph{guiding state} created from the $\LIN{k}{q}$ instance, we are able to determine whether the eigenspace corresponding to eigenvalues $\geq \lambda$ for some threshold $\lambda > 0$ is non-empty.
+We can use the same idea as given by Schmidhuber et. al. in \cite{quartic_speedup} for $R = \Z_2$: Using a \emph{guiding state} created from the $\LIN{k}{R}$ instance, we are able to determine whether the eigenspace corresponding to eigenvalues $\geq \lambda$ (for some threshold $\lambda > 0$) is non-empty.
 This enjoys a speedup on Power iteration which can be from quadratic to quartic depending on the choice of parameter $l$.
 We elaborate on this intuition in Appendix~\ref{app:quantum speedup}.
 For even more details, the reader may refer to Appendix C of \cite{quartic_speedup}.